Estimated reading time: 10 minutes

 Money Management Update

 Update on managing money since submitting her post

-Contribution by: This is a Canadian Budget Binder fan who would like to remain anonymous.
+Contribution by: This Canadian Budget Binder fan wants to remain anonymous.

 Thanks for stopping by to read.